 Of course, you might think that, as hot as Columbus is right now, there are few opportunities left to invest in distressed real estate and, thus, help turn lives around.
 Inventory is starting to get squeezed, median list prices are trending up, and homes don’t stay on the market long.
-This all suggests that demand among homebuyers is strong and, according to Realtor.com, it is the strongest real estate market in the country.
+This all suggests that demand among homebuyers is strong and it is one of the strongest real estate market in the country.

 To help buttress this claim, the inventory of homes in foreclosure, specifically, dropped to its lowest point since the housing crash, suggesting that fewer existing homeowners are falling into trouble.
 And, by the time 2018 drew to a close, the combined number of foreclosed and short sale homes that sold fell another 40.3% from the year before, according to Columbus Realtors®.